 You should look at your annual statements to get an estimate of your future pot value, and the regular retirement income your pension is on track to generate.
 This is based on you using your pension pot to buy a guaranteed income for life (an annuity).

-A pension number is a unique number that’s used to identify your pension and can usually be found at the top of your pension paperwork.
+A pension number is a number unique to you that’s used to identify your pension and tends to be found at the top of your pension paperwork.

 The State Earnings-Related Pension Scheme (SERPS) was designed by the government to top up the State Pension.
 It existed from 1978 to 2002, when it was replaced by the State Second Pension, and both schemes were often known as the additional state pension.